vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_020_printing.md

 Hardly.
 Quotes are probably one of the worst topics in the whole bash syntax and generally speaking in the world of Unix scripting.
 Believe me, you will hate quotes at a certain point of your career, but don't despair.
 I lived to tell the tale, so you will as well.
 Just be aware for now, that if you want to wish ill upon an enemy system administrator you can say "May your quotes never work".
 That is worse than a sentient evil computer that wants to rule the world.
 I know, I read too much science fiction.

+* * *

-For today, before you fall asleep bored by my explanations try these two quick exercises.
+For today, before you fall asleep bored by my explanations, try these two quick exercises.

 {exercise, id:E2.01}
 ?
 Print the string "Just a test"